Hailey's On It!: Writing

 Writers for the series include Mary Gulino and Kevin Yee.
 Karen Graci serves as story editor.
 Bunje and Stanton said the use of animation gave them greater creative freedom than their live-action works.
 Due to the constant changes made to the show's story during development, the writers purposefully avoided having the content on Hailey's list to be fully defined, instead wanting the content to be conceived as they developed the story for each episode in order to allow greater creative freedom and flexibility.

 The character of Beta was created because the writers wanted a way to "organize and prioritize list items" without always relying on the list itself, with the idea of a technologically advanced smartphone being conceived due to the dynamic such character could have with Hailey.
 Beta was originally meant to be a minor character, but his role was expanded after the writers enjoyed Gary Anthony Williams' performance and further developed him.

 Cancellation

-On October 2, 2024, it was reported that the series was cancelled after one season.
+In October 2024, it was reported that the series would not be returning for a second season.